Dahaden/se701_a1_tests/README.md

 se701_a1_tests
 ==============
 Plz use and add tests as you please :)
-Describe your test in Test.txt file
+Describe your test in Tests.txt file

+Dont forget to change your upper limit for i in MainRunner!!